JohnSnowLabs/spark-nlp/docs/en/ocr_pipeline_components.md

 ### ImageToTextV2

-`ImageToTextV2` based on transformers architecture and combine CV and NLP in one model.
-It is visual encoder-decoder model.
-Encoder based on ViT and decoder on RoBERTa model.
+`ImageToTextV2` is based on the transformers architecture, and combines CV and NLP in one model.
+It is a visual encoder-decoder model.
+The Encoder is based on ViT, and the decoder on RoBERTa model.

-`ImageToTextV2` can work with CPU, but prefer to use GPU for have acceptable performance.
+`ImageToTextV2` can work on CPU, but GPU is preferred in order to achieve acceptable performance.

-`ImageToTextV2` can recognize single line text or work together with text detection model.
+`ImageToTextV2` can receive regions representing single line texts, or regions coming from a text detection model.

 #### Input Columns